kevinveeder/nfl-fantasy-predictor-pt2/README.md

 ## What's New in Version 2.2 - Multi-Factor Analysis Update

-This is an **upgrade** from Version 2.1, adding QB support system analysis:
+This is an **upgrade** from Version 2.1, adding QB support system analysis and realistic draft boards:

 ### **NEW: QB Support System Analysis**
 - **RB Support Quality** - RBs take pressure off QBs, create play-action opportunities